martn2023/avengers-imdb-clone/README.md

 - Python already has a "quote_plus" function for encoding strings into search URLs
 - Deployment is much more complicated than I would have imagined 1 year ago.
 Up until now, I have only used Heroku.
 This time, I touched Digital Ocean, Vercel, and Render.
 Vercel should have been a non-starter because it can't handle databases.
 - CSS has a built-in grayscale tool
 - The idea of consolidating all CSS into 1 centralized style guide is not as clear-cut as I thought.
-There were times where putting formatting, that wasn't re-used across multiple components, actually caused more confusion crowding up one file.
+There were times where putting formatting, that weren't re-used across multiple components, actually caused more confusion crowding up one file.
 If I could do it all over again, I would have spent way more time planning CSS.